szabgab/rust.code-maven.com/books/rust-async/src/rust/async/run-functions.md

-# Runt async functions
+# Run async functions

-A few example on what happens (or not) when we call aynch functions.
+A few examples on what happens (or not) when we call aynch functions.

 {% embed include file="src/examples/tokio/run-asynchronous-functions/src/main.rs" %}